In this running and nutrition guide, we’ll cover how to fuel yourself day-to-day to best prepare for your ultra.

 Contrary to popular belief, snacking is not bad!
 Often it can be helpful to have a snack before you head out running.
 Additionally, a mid-morning and late-afternoon snack between meals can help your concentration and increases your energy levels.

 Whilst it may be tempting to order that muffin with your coffee (and that is totally fine), exercise moderation and try to balance the sweet treats with snacks that are lower in refined sugar.
-Try snacks such as nuts, rice cakes and nut butter, yoghurt and fruit, protein bar or a flapjack.
+Try snacks such as nuts, rice cakes and nut butter, yoghurt and fruits.
+Or try a combo in a smoothie for easier digestion and instant hit of nutrients

 If you’re craving another snack, we suggest having a drink first, waiting 30 minutes then seeing if you’re still hungry.
 Sometimes it may be that you’re just dehydrated!

 On that note – hydration.
 An inactive adult should be looking to drink a minimum of 2 litres of water daily.
-However if you’re exercising and/or have a high sweat rate, then you’ll need to consume significantly more.
+However, if you’re exercising and/or have a high sweat rate, then you’ll need to consume significantly more especially in hot weather.
 We would advise that you hydrate regularly throughout the day to keep your hydration levels topped up!
+Spot the key signs of dehydration here

 Overall it is important to find out what works for you.
 When it comes to nutrition, there is no one size fits all so don’t be afraid to try things out before settling for a routine that suits you in your running and nutrition lifestyle.